EskayYew/CG3002-T13-AY1819/FinalDeployment/README.md

 Contains all software files that is needed to be uploaded onto a computer so as to host an evaluation server for the dance detection system.

+## NeuralNet Training & Validation Folder

+Contains all files needed to train the NeuralNet and perform cross validation.
+Instructions can be found in the README within that folder.

+## NeuralNet Test Environment Folder

+Contains all files needed to test the NeuralNet on recorded "unseen" data.
+Instructions can be found in the README within that folder.

 ## Installation Instructions for Raspberry Pi

 ### Setting up of Raspberry Pi (installation of Raspbian OS GNU/LINUX 9 via NOOBS)